 This 332,000-hectare park has three major lake systems, eight inter-linking ecosystems, 700-year-old fishing traditions, the majority of South Africa's remaining swamp forests, Africa's largest estuarine system, 526 bird species and 25,000-year-old coastal dunes – among the highest in the world.
 The name iSimangaliso means miracle and wonder, which aptly describes this special and scenic place.

-A unique safari itinerary taking in the highlights of a South Africa's exciting Kwazulu-Natal Province: spectacular scenery, the fascinating history of the British/Zulu/Boer wars, unforgettable Big 5 safaris at Phinda Game Reserve and ending at a pristine beach lodge with endless beaches, warm waters, incredible snorkelling and scuba diving as well as cultural visits to the local tribal villages.
-Scenery, history, culture, wildlife, sunny beaches - this trip has it all in spades.
+Our unique Battlefields, Bush and Beach Safari takes in the highlights of South Africa's exciting Kwazulu-Natal Province.
+From spectacular scenery and the fascinating history of the British/Zulu/Boer wars to unforgettable Big 5 safaris at Phinda Game Reserve and a pristine beach lodge with endless beaches, warm waters, incredible snorkelling and scuba diving, this itinerary includes cultural visits to local tribal villages.
+Scenery, history, culture, wildlife, sunny beaches, Battlefields, Bush and Beach has it all in spades.